 - No one should view himself or herself as above reproach or above the law.
 People are always watching, waiting, and rooting for you to be caught.

-- You are the sum of your actions and you, and those close to you will eventually have to deal with the consequences of your bad behavior.
+- You are the sum total of your actions and you, and those close to you will eventually have to deal with the consequences of your bad behavior.

 - No one wins if everyone loses; compromise is an integral part of leading people and institutions.